 It’s important to understand how governments limit WhatsApp in order to get around these restrictions.
 When a government decides to block WhatsApp, they notify all the internet service providers (ISPs) in the country.
 The ISPs are required to block their users’ connections to the app so they can no longer access it.
 Since all ISPs must comply, the app is blocked on every internet connection in the country.

 Despite these bans on WhatsApp, you can access the service using a virtual private network (VPN).
 You can use VPNs to access banned web content as well.
 The VPN encrypts your data and transmits it through a proxy server, which assigns you a different IP address.
 This hides your actual IP address and location and sends your data through another country.
 In this way, someone in China can get around the WhatsApp block.

 To access WhatsApp in countries that limit its use, you need to connect to a VPN service first.
 Then you can get around the restrictions and use all the app’s features.
 At the same time, not all VPNs are reliable.
 You need to find a VPN service with advanced security features, a large network of servers, and fast connection speeds.
 Here are some VPN options that are well suited to unblocking WhatsApp.

 Access WhatsApp with ExpressVPN

-ExpressVPN is rated as the best overall VPN service of 2018 in terms of speed, reliability and security.
-It lets you connect to a network of 2000 servers in 94 countries.
+ExpressVPN is rated as the best overall VPN service of this moment in terms of speed, reliability and security.
+It lets you connect to a network of over 3000 servers in more than 90 countries.
 This means you can get around WhatsApp blocks in many countries, including China.
 In fact, ExpressVPN is one of the best VPNs you can use when visiting China.

 There are many different security features on ExpressVPN to keep you safe as you use WhatsApp.
 The features include 256-bit encryption to protect your data, DNS leak protection, and a kill switch to stop data from being transmitted over an unprotected connection.
 Additional features include an IP checker and a no-logs policy to further protect your private data.